 - RESNET's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors, Board members, committee members and persons conducting business, regardless of immigration status, with RESNET.
 In the remainder of this document, the term "employees" refers to this collective group. - 2.
 Sexual harassment will not be tolerated.
-Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
-Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-RESNET will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
-Any employee of RESNET who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees paid or unpaid interns, or non-employees2 working in the workplace who believe they have been subject to such retaliation should inform the RESNET Deputy Director or Staff One HR Manager.
-All employees, paid or unpaid interns or non-employees who believe they have been a
+Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination).

-1 While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
+&lt;sup>1 While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
 Such classes includeage, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, domestic violence victim status, gender identity and criminal history.